atrain42/atrain42/README.md

 ### What am I currently doing? 😀
 - Working as a Frontend Developer at Advisory Alpha
-- Learning best practices to increase web performance
+- Advancing my knowledge of Ruby on Rails
-- Advancing my design skills by learning Adobe Illustrator and Figma
+- Continuing to improve my JavaScript and React skills

 ### What technologies have I worked with? 🧑‍💻